Tips for a clean retainer.

 4. Mouthwash Soak (Occasionally)

-There are many professional products that are formulated especially for retainers.
-These kill bacteria, keep the retainer fresh, and prevent plaque buildup.
+There are many professional products formulated specifically for retainers.
+Simply dissolve the tablets into a cup of water and let your retainer soak in the mixture for the allotted time.
+When the time is up, rinse your retainer under running water.
+These tablets kill bacteria, keep the retainer fresh, and prevent plaque buildup.